MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 - **Parent folder** – Include or exclude based on parent folder.
 For example, all publicly shared files except for files in this folder.

+    > [!NOTE]
+    > Cloud App Security only detects new SharePoint and OneDrive folders after some file activity has been performed in them.

 - **Quarantined** – Is the file quarantined by the service, For example, show me all files that are quarantined.

 You can also set the policy to run on specific files by setting the **Apply to** filter.
 Filter to either **all files**, **selected folders**, or **all files excluding selected folders**.
 Then select the files or folders that are relevant.